alfranz/telegramR/README.md

 # telegramR

-An R wrapper for the Telegram Bot API.
-This will be further developed into an R package.
+R wrapper for the Telegram Bot API.
+Send Telegram messages from R.

 ## Description